theramiyer/blog/content/post/2022/remote-work.md

 ### Chair

 Because the table is on the taller side, I had to buy a chair that could match the height.
 This [one is by Wipro](https://amzn.to/3RyxpjL), which is a well-made chair overall.
 It is adjustable, has mid-back support, and is tall enough.
+It has great thigh support as well.

 ### Footrest